 Shopping: In 12 South, the boutiques are as numerous as its brunches.
 If you’re visiting with your girlfriends, make an afternoon of strolling the shops featuring timeless Southern pieces, like Draper James (owned by Southern belle and Nashville native Reese Witherspoon).
 Or find your next favorite pair of jeans at imogene + willie.
 For a gift to take home that represents Nashville and the South, definitely check out White’s Mercantile.

-Music: The well-known epicenter of Nashville’s music scene (Broadway/downtown) is an easy 10-minute drive or Uber ride away from the Melrose and 12 South area, but you should also pop into local, low-key favorites like Douglas Corner Cafe, The Sutler (home of the BlueGrass Brunch we mentioned earlier) and The Basement.
+Music: The well-known epicenter of Nashville’s music scene (Broadway/downtown) is an easy 10-minute drive or Uber ride away from the Melrose and 12 South area, but you should also pop into local, low-key favorites like Douglas Corner Cafe and The Basement.

 A good laugh: The Gulch and Melrose neighborhoods both claim this one but for the purpose of this article, we’re going to go with Melrose!
 Zanie’s Comedy Night Club is just off of 8th Avenue and has hosted some of the biggest headliners in the comedy world.
 Be sure to check out their calendar to see if your visit aligns with your favorite act.

-Outdoors: Trade the bluegrass music for grassy lawns at one of Nashville’s many public parks.
+Outdoors: Check out the grassy lawns at one of Nashville’s many public parks.
 Sevier Park in 12 South is a particularly good one, with lots of space for kids, dogs and family picnics.
 If you’re in Nashville on a Tuesday evening in May through October, don’t miss the Farmers Market, with your pick of food trucks and vendors from 3:30PM – 6:30 PM.

 Head over to our Trip Ideas page for more ideas for how to spend your time in East Nashville—depending on the type of trip you plan to take: Girls Getaway, Couples Weekend, Family Trip, Nashville First Timers.

-And if you’re looking for a delightful home base in the Melrose/12 South area, we offer a collection of design-forward studios to sleep 2-8 people.
+And if you’re looking for a delightful home base in the Melrose/12 South area, we offer 2 design-forward studios to sleep 2-8 people.
 We’re happy to answer any questions you have about our properties or the area!